Valencia is a fantastic Mediterranean city located just a few hours away from Madrid or Barcelona, perfect for a weekend getaway.

 A Weekend In Valencia

-Whether you fly in and out, or just train it from Madrid or Barcelona, Valencia is perfect for a short weekend trip.
+Whether you fly in and out, or just take a train/bus from Madrid or Barcelona, Valencia is perfect for a short weekend trip.
 Or longer, many decide to stay a few extra days.
 Two days are enough to check out the basics.

-Visit the city center in the morning, after lunch, later in the afternoon when the sun is less punishing, head to the Ciudad de las Artes y Ciencias.
-Finish the day with a dinner in the beachside or back in the center.
+Visit the city center in the morning.
+After lunch, when the sun is less punishing, head to the Ciudad de las Artes y Ciencias.
+Finish the day with a dinner on the beachside or back in the old town.